The Chart for The Gap Inc. (GPS) Is Flashing Mixed Signals

 GPS’s Market Performance

-GPS stocks went down by -2.35% for the week, with a monthly drop of -17.65% and a quarterly performance of -27.90%, while its annual performance rate touched 41.95%.
-The volatility ratio for the week stands at 3.37% while the volatility levels for the past 30 days are set at 3.63% for The Gap Inc..
-The simple moving average for the period of the last 20 days is -8.78% for GPS stocks with a simple moving average of -16.66% for the last 200 days.
+GPS stocks went up by 3.19% for the week, with a monthly drop of -6.72% and a quarterly performance of -24.74%, while its annual performance rate touched 50.89%.
+The volatility ratio for the week stands at 3.35% while the volatility levels for the past 30 days are set at 3.47% for The Gap Inc..
+The simple moving average for the period of the last 20 days is -0.54% for GPS stocks with a simple moving average of -12.15% for the last 200 days.

 Analysts’ Opinion of GPS